 Although hygge has seen a discouraging commercialization of late, it seems to me that what strikes your hygge chord is an intimately personal matter.
 What is hygge for me may not be hygge for you.

 Hygge has its time and place.
 Maybe the best hygge is unexpected.
 Not every time and place can be made to conform to a hygge-ish ideal.
 Our world is full of hardships and suffering, injustices and difficult choices, controversies, annoyances and conflicts.
 It is hygge to turn off the nightly news, but that world does not go away.

 Still, we do well to remember that it is the thunderstorm outside that magnifies the hygge moments in our personal refuge.

 - 72The morning fog obscuring the branches Of the trees and Filtering the early morning sunlight.
 The far hillside, covered with majestic fir trees, Rendered to shadowy forms.
 The sky white with dawn evolves In minutes, cloud shapes appearing.
 Nearby branches reach out, Twigs teared by the night’s rain.
 The river…

 - 57I have been wondering about spirituality and whether having a spiritual life—the way one might have a social life or a love life—would be helpful in learning to live optimally.
-There are, according to a pair of experts, more a thousand “spiritual practices,” any one of which might put me…
+There are, according to a pair of experts, more than a thousand “spiritual practices,” any one of which might put…

 - 49Happiness—what it is and how to get more of it—has long fascinated this blog.
 The Pursuit of Happiness observed that “happiness is not a random event” and explored the notion that personal growth is the source of happiness.
 “Personal growth can mean learning something new, mastering something difficult, acquiring new…